-Like with Derby, this was changed late into development, as such, they are referred with both terms in the game.
+This was changed late into development, as such, they are referred to with both terms in the game.
 For example, they are still referred to as "Dropouts" in Busting In Part I.

 Unlike the Go-Kart, despite having multiple colors, the unlockable Scooter only spawns in white color.
 Pedestrians can, however, be seen riding scooters in different colors that can be stolen, but not stored, making the recolored scooters impossible to obtain.

-The track used during detention is "MS_CarnivalFunhouseMaze", where judging by the filename it was originally supposed to be used in the Carnival Funhouse maze.
+The track used during detention is "MS_CarnivalFunhouseMaze", where judging by the name it was originally supposed to be used in the Carnival Funhouse maze.

 The actual track meant for detention "MS_PunishmentDetention" is only used in Preppies Vandalized.
 This may have been changed late into development, since the unused Graffiti Clean-up detention still uses it.

-While in the basement during Help Gary, the game plays "MS_CarnivalFunhouseMiner" where it was likely originally supposed to be used in the mining section of the Carnival Funhouse.
+While in the basement during Help Gary, the game plays "MS_CarnivalFunhouseMiner" which was likely originally supposed to be used in the mining section of the Carnival Funhouse.

-The tracks used for this mission are codenamed "MS_FinalShowdown" meaning they were the original themes for the Final Showdown mission.
-The used music tracks are labeled "MS_FinalShowdown03", making it possible that the song went through at least three iterations.
-No tracks with "MS_FinalShowdown02" can be found in the files.
+The tracks used for this mission are codenamed "MS_FinalShowdown" meaning they were originally for the mission Final Showdown.
+The music tracks used for that mission are instead labeled "MS_FinalShowdown03".
+The song might have gone through at least three iterations.
+No tracks named "MS_FinalShowdown02" can be found in the files.